Non-critical equivariant L-values of modular abelian varieties

 \begin{cor} Let $E$ be a $\Q$-curve without complex multiplication over a number field $K$ such that $L(E/K,s)$ is a product of $L$-functions of newforms of weight $2$.
 Then the weak form of Zagier's conjecture on $L(E/K,2)$ holds. \end{cor}

+Note that Corollary \ref{main cor} is a generalization of \cite[Thm 1, Cor]{brunault:LEF}, where we considered the case of the base change of an elliptic curve $E/\Q$ to an abelian number field.
+Note also that the case of CM elliptic curves was already worked out by Deninger \cite{deninger:hecke1,deninger:hecke2}.

-Corollary \ref{main cor} applies in particular to every non-CM $\Q$-curve which is completely defined over a quadratic field.
-To our knowledge, this is the first instance where Zagier's conjecture on $L(E,2)$ is proved for a non-CM elliptic curve $E$ which is genuinely defined over a number field.
+Thanks to the work of Ribet and the proof of Serre's conjecture due to Khare and Wintenberger, $\Q$-curves are known to be modular in the sense that they admit a modular parametrization by $X_1(N)_{\Qb}$ for some integer $N$.
+If this parametrization happens to be defined over an abelian number field, then Corollary \ref{main cor} applies.
+For instance, Corollary \ref{main cor} applies to every non-CM $\Q$-curve $E$ defined over a quadratic field $K$ whose isogeny $E \to E^{\sigma}$ is also defined over $K$.
+To our knowledge, this is the first proof of Zagier's conjecture on $L(E,2)$ for a non-CM elliptic curve which is genuinely defined over a number field.

 Using Goncharov's results \cite{goncharov:LE3}, we also get the following consequence on Deninger's conjecture on $L(E,3)$ (see \cite{deninger:higher,goncharov:LE3} for an account of Deninger's conjecture).